 What’s the best fish oil supplement for bodybuilding?

 When it comes to supplements, the best fish oil for bodybuilding is one that contains high amounts of both EPA and DHA.
 That’s because most of the clinical trials that have shown beneficial results had subjects who were taking relatively high, clinical doses each day.

 In the case of muscle recovery, for example, the participants took 3,000mg of EPA and DHA per day.
-Our Bare Biology clinical strength fish oil has all the essential fatty acids you need to get the full range of Omega 3 bodybuilding benefits, with 3,500mg of Omega 3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other Omega 3s) in every single teaspoon.
+Our Life & Soul clinical strength fish oil has all the essential fatty acids you need to get the full range of omega-3 bodybuilding benefits, with 3,500mg of omega-3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other omega-3s) in every single teaspoon.

 It’s also guaranteed to contain low amounts of environmental toxins and comes from pure, sustainable and fresh oily fish.

-Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Lion Heart Omega 3 fish oil.
-Just remember though that while Omega 3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
+Make sure you choose a brand that is safe and pure, with high levels of EPA and DHA like our Life & Soul omega-3 fish oil.
+Just remember though that while omega-3 has been shown to help bodybuilders with their goals, they won’t do anything on their own.
 You still have to put in those hours at the gym!